Raynes/octopress-blog/source/_posts/2012-12-13-moving-away-from-noir.markdown

 *looks* fantastic, you have no control at all over how the routes are defined and wrapped by middleware.
 Because of that, Noir was much less flexible than Compojure.
-If you've ever tried to have a complex middleware setup on your routes in Noir (or used [Friend](https://github.com/cemerick/friend) with it for that matter, you already know what I'm talking about.
+If you've ever tried to have a complex middleware setup on your routes in Noir (or used [Friend](https://github.com/cemerick/friend) with it for that matter), you already know what I'm talking about.
 It is generally impossible to do so much as wrap a specific set of routes in middleware.
 This could have been added to Noir, but why bother?
 For the longest time, even Chris himself said that Compojure was better for